tomterlouw/hydrogen_applications/README.md

   → Folder containing high-quality Sankey figures from the analysis.
 The other high-quality figures can be found in the paper itself or potentially regenerated using the code.

 - `data/`
   → Folder with input data, one needs to download the IEA hydrogen projects file (year 2024 used) via https://www.iea.org/data-and-statistics/data-product/hydrogen-production-and-infrastructure-projects-database.
-In this repository, the Excel file from the IEA is called:
+In this repository, the Excel file from the IEA (2024) is called:
+  `IEA Hydrogen Production Projects Database_2024.xlsx` → Also, geospatial (.tif) files are sourced to consider variable power from renewables worldwide to build location-specific electrolytic hydrogen production activities.
+Solar PV data is obtained from the “Global Solar Atlas 2.0, a free, web-based application is developed and operated by the company Solargis s.r.o. on behalf of the World Bank Group, utilizing Solargis data, with funding provided by the Energy Sector Management Assistance Program (ESMAP).
+For additional information: https://globalsolaratlas.info”.
+Further, wind data is obtained from “Global Wind Atlas 3.0, a free, web-based application developed, owned and operated by the Technical University of Denmark (DTU).
+The Global Wind Atlas 3.0 is released in partnership with the World Bank Group, utilizing data provided by Vortex, using funding provided by the Energy Sector Management Assistance Program (ESMAP).
+For additional information: https://globalwindatlas.info”.
-  `IEA Hydrogen Production Projects Database_2024.xlsx` → Note that the LCI files `H2-DRI_LCI.xlsx` and `BF-BOF-CCS_Carina.xlsx` were confidential at the time the paper was prepared, but that those LCI Excel files are now available (as such, those links should be replaced) via the following links based on the work of [Harpprecht et al. (2025)](https://pubs.rsc.org/en/content/articlelanding/2025/ee/d5ee01356a):
+  → Note that the LCI files `H2-DRI_LCI.xlsx` and `BF-BOF-CCS_Carina.xlsx` were confidential at the time the paper was prepared, but that those LCI Excel files are now available (as such, those links should be replaced) via the following links based on the work of [Harpprecht et al. (2025)](https://pubs.rsc.org/en/content/articlelanding/2025/ee/d5ee01356a):
     * [Code and data for publication: Future Environmental Impacts of Global Iron and Steel Production](https://zenodo.org/records/14968094).